 An experienced Finance Director working in both privately owned and listed companies.
 In addition to strategic and operational responsibilities, he has experience in reorganisations, financial management, financial analysis, process redesign, fundraising and employee education.

 As a Chartered Management Accountant, he can apply his experience and analytical skills to a wide range of business situations and sectors.
 One example being maintaining margins during a period of 20% year on year growth over a three-year period.

 “Assisting SMEs to achieve success with Management Accounts Preparation, Cash Flow Management and Strategic Planning”

 Mark worked for several private, public and limited organisations before he qualified as a Chartered Management Accountant in the United Kingdom and held several positions after qualification before joining EFM.
-His 22 year career in finance, has mainly been in the manufacturing and service sectors across the North West and Milton Keynes.
-His last permanent position before joining EFM was as a financial controller/financial director for a subsidiary of a global thread manufacture.
-Over the last 3 years, since joining EFM, he has provided finance director services to various SME’s in the North West, ranging from £0.8m turnover up to £18m, mainly in the service, travel, retail and manufacturing sectors.
+His 25-year career in finance, has been in varied industries across the North West, but has worked on assignments throughout the UK.
+His last permanent position before joining EFM was as a financial controller and then promoted to financial director for a subsidiary of a global thread manufacture.
+Over the last 6 years, since joining EFM, he has provided finance director services to various SME’s in the North West, ranging from £0.8m turnover up to £18m, mainly in the service, travel, retail and manufacturing sectors.

 He is flexible and a resilient self-starter, working well either alone or as an effective team player.
 He is a goal-driven individual, action-orientated with a can-do attitude and a fine eye for detail.